-The Netflix adaptation of the Pulitzer Prize-winning novel All The Light We Cannot See has officially seen the release of its first trailer.
+A behind-the-scenes featurette for the Netflix adaptation of the Pulitzer Prize-winning novel All The Light We Cannot See has been released, along with a premiere date on the streaming platform.
 Starring Hugh Laurie and Mark Ruffalo, and introducing American actress Aria Mia Loberti, the limited series has been years in the making.

 The four-episode series is based on the 2014 novel by Anthony Doerr, which follows Marie-Laure, a blind French girl with a dark secret, and Werner Pfennig, a German orphan, as they vie to survive World War II in German-occupied France.
 Both stories run parallel to each other.